terrapkg/packages/anda/langs/lua/README.md

 # Terra langs/lua Folder

-This folder is for all lua packages.
+This folder is for all Lua packages.